ibexa/documentation-developer/docs/guide/content_rendering/design_engine/design_engine.md

 !!! caution

-    After you create a new folder with a design in `templates/themes`, you must clear the cache (`php bin/console cache:clear`), even if you are working in the dev environment.
+    After you create a new folder with a design in `templates/themes`, you must clear the cache (`php bin/console cache:clear`), even if you work in the dev environment.

 ## Order of themes

 The order of themes in a design is important.
-The design engine tries the first theme listed in configuration (for example, `theme1`), first.
+The design engine attempts to apply the first theme listed in configuration (for example, `theme1`), first.
-If it cannot find the required template or asset in this theme, it tries the next theme in the list (for example, `theme2`).
+If it cannot find the required template or asset in this theme, it proceeds to the next theme in the list (for example, `theme2`).

 You can use this behavior to override only some templates from the main theme of your website.
 Do this, for example, when you create a SiteAccess with a special design for a campaign.